 Being gluten-free doesn't have to mean saying farewell to lunch treats like juicy burgers, proper Italian pizzas or even swanky sky-high venues.
-More and more restaurants have wised up to the fact that some simply can't eat the dreaded gluten, and kitchens are responding.
-Now, there's a wealth of places around town where you can grab a quickie gf sandwich, stop in for soupy Vietnamese noodles or munch on fresh and healthy delights, without fear of repercussion.
+More and more restaurants have wised up to the fact that some people simply can't eat the dreaded gluten, and kitchens are responding by preparing dishes for coeliacs.
+Now, there's a wealth of places around town where you can grab a quickie gluten-free sandwich, stop in for soupy Vietnamese noodles or munch on fresh and healthy delights, without fear of repercussion.
 Here's a few of our top tips for the coeliacs...

 Deliveroo now from Brixton | Deliveroo now from Camden | Deliveroo now from Clapham | Deliveroo now from Covent Garden | Deliveroo now from Fitzrovia | Deliveroo now from King's Cross | Deliveroo now from Marylebone | Deliveroo now from Notting Hill | Deliveroo now from Old Street | Deliveroo now from Peckham | Deliveroo now from Spitalfields | Deliveroo now from Tooting

 Unit 12 Brixton Village, SW9 | 4 Meard Street, W1F | Unit 34A, 54-56 Camden Lock Place, NW1 | 189 Portobello Road, W11 | 251-255 Pentonville Road, N1 | 4 Market Place, W1W | 72 High Street, SW17 | 12 Widegate Street, E1 | 75 Venn Street, SW4 | 6 Baldwin Street, EC1V | 12 - 16 Blenheim Grove, SE15 | 33 Southampton Street, WC2E | 24 Thurloe Street, SW7